 The second month is a time for getting organized.
 You can install finance software to help you keep track of receipts and spending habits.
 These programs also allow you to streamline financial records come tax time.
 Now is also the time to check any company records and personal data.
 You want to remove out-of-date beneficiary information and emergency contacts.
 Updating information is not only for work; you should also check the names on your bank accounts, changing anything that is necessary.

 Regardless of your payment history, take the time in month three to review your credit score.
 You want to check your credit statement to ensure that all information is accurate.
 It is not uncommon for different credit agencies to have inaccurate information on file.
 You want to challenge the accounts that do not make sense to improve your score.
 Next, take another look at your budget.
 How is everything working out?
 Find more areas to cut expenses if possible.
-However, if you can set aside an adequate portion of your monthly income into savings, you may be on the right track.
+However, if you can set aside an adequate portion of your monthly income into savings, you may be on the right track in preparing before the baby.
 Do not be afraid to talk to a financial advisor for help.

 During the fourth month of pregnancy, you should visit the Human Resources department at your company to discuss any maternity or paternity benefits.
 You may be surprised at the services your company offers, allowing you to stay home and take part in the first weeks and developmental stages of your child’s life.

 Month six is all about getting your estate in order.
 You want to buy life insurance in case something unfortunate happens, and you should create a will if you don’t already have one.
 If you do have a will, revisit it and edit it to include your unborn child.
 While a will is an essential financial tool, the primary reason new parents need one is to establish legal guardians for their child if they die.
+It may seem like the least enjoyable part of preparing before your baby, but it is a necessary one.
 You do not want to leave such an important decision up to the courts.

 Month seven is a great time to start a college savings account for your future bundle of joy.
 There are many programs out there that allow you to start putting something back for education, but you need to look at the regulations and requirements for each.
 You can also look into tax-advantaged investments for future expenses.
 These investment programs allow you to put money back for a child’s college fund without incurring taxes.